-When you are in Thimphu, Bhutan, here is one of the nicest places to visit, and one of the things to do there.
+When you are in Bhutan, here is one of the Best Places to Visit In Thimphu Bhutan, and one of the things to do there.
 It is the Takin Preserve at the Jigme Dorji National Park to see the rare Takin – Bhutan’s National Animal.

 It is located at the Radio Tower Hill.
 You can easily spot it as there is a sign at the entrance, which is a little way from the actual preserve.